 Westchester’s working parents agree that child care issue affect their work: 50% of parents surveyed report that child care has impacted their job in the past year, causing them to:

-34 parents say they quit or lost their job in the last year, due to child care issues that include:
+429 parents say that child care impacted their job in the last year, due to child care issues that include:

 The bottom line: Both employers and employees recognize that lack of quality, affordable, reliable child care negatively affects the workplace, yet employers offer few parent-friendly benefits other than mandated maternity leave, despite their general belief that doing so would be positive for their organizations and their employees.

 The Child Care Council can help!
 Our professional staff work with employers and directly with parents to provide resource and referral information related to finding, evaluating and paying for child care.